-The warm water of our 80-acre lake is good for swimming and boating.
-Your Scouts are guaranteed to have a good time!
+The warm water of our 80-acre lake is good for swimming, splashing, and boating.
+Your Unit's Scouts and Adults are guaranteed to have a Wentastical good time!

 Mile Swim BSA - Scouts need to be in good physical shape to complete the rigorous requirements of this activity.
 Before swimming the mile, all participants must attend four training sessions.
-Each swimmer must bring a rower and spotter to accompany him.
-Visit the waterfront Staff Monday morning for more information on the mile swim at 6:00 AM.
+Each swimmer must bring a rower and an accompanying spotter.
+Visit the Waterfront Staff Monday morning for more information on the mile swim at 6:00 AM.